containers/podman-desktop/website/docs/compose/podman-compose.md

 ![img3](img/image4.png)

-You can do much more such as check Logs for the containers, open the Terminal or Inspect the files for more details.
+You can do much more such as checking logs, opening the terminal or inspecting the files for more details.

 ![img4](img/image3.png)